|

 sample demanding unique values of the parameters governing the GGVF Active Contour.

+There is also a need for unique number of iterations to converge.
 The small object size of the chromosomes makes the computed GGVF field also

 to be small.
 Hence suitable choice of parameters is necessary; else the Active